iilab/influencemapping-toolbox/practices/index.md

 ## Plan

-Projects usually start with an intuition or question that the project leaders think that network data can support.
+Projects usually start with an intuition or question that the project leaders think can be confirmed or answered through data analysis.
 At this stage, a little bit of planning goes a long way.

 In this section we look at:
   * <a href="http://influencemapping.org/practices/project-design" target="_blank">Project Design</a>